OceanographyforEveryone/OpenCTD/README.md

 Heat shrink tubing |	Amazon	| $5.99	|http://amzn.to/2njvj8R
 3" Gripper Plug | Amazon | $4.99 | http://amzn.to/2njMTtn

 **Some parts, such as resistors and capacitors, are very cheap but hard to source individually.
-We have tried to find the smallest lots that are excessively overpriced, but you may have better luck finding cheaper options.**
+We have tried to find the smallest lots that aren't excessively overpriced, but you may have better luck finding cheaper options, especially "intro to electronics"-type kits, which include many standard resistors and capacitors in small lots.**

 Additional components, like a pre-fabricated [pressure sensor module] (https://www.sparkfun.com/products/12909), [LiPo batteries] (https://www.sparkfun.com/products/8483), [SMD boards] (https://www.sparkfun.com/products/13655), and the [qDuino Mini] (https://www.sparkfun.com/products/13614) can be found at Sparkfun.
 The MS5803-14BA pressure sensor previously needed to be special ordered from a parts supplier, but [SparkFun] (https://www.sparkfun.com/products/12909) has a (much more expensive) commercial 14-bar unit using the same sensor.